WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::details
 ### How does my wallet communicate with the Wasabi coordinator server?

-Wasabi communicates in many ways to the coordinator server.
+Wasabi communicates in many ways to the coordinator server, and it is always over the tor network

 First of all, Wasabi uses BIP-158 block filters to ensure network level privacy.
 You can follow these FAQs to have a full explanation on the theme:
 - [What are BIP-158 Block Filters?](/FAQ/FAQ-UseWasabi.html#what-are-bip-158-block-filters)